Aarthyravi/stock_backend/README.md

 # Stock_Backend
-   I am developing a stock web page.
+   I am developing a Web Page for Stock.